Catherinesjkim/fabric-samples/concerto/README.md

 The interesting part is: `Response payload: Successfully added model namespace io.clause`.
 This shows that the domain model was validated by the chaincode and stored.

+### Creating an Instance

-Finally we submit a transaction to store an instance of the domain model in Fabric:
+We submit a transaction to store an instance of the domain model in Fabric:

 ```
 node invoke.js